weijiekoh/perpetualpowersoftau/README.md

 The first fork remains valid.
 Contribution 0077 has the longest chain of contributions, and may be used in phase 2 setups.
 The chain of hashes can be confirmed by referring to the contribution details stored in this repository.
 However, a stronger cryptographic verification requires a continuous and complete chain of public keys in addition to the contribution hashes.
 Such data is embedded in `.ptau` files, as used by `snarkjs`.
 A `snarkjs powersoftau verify` command will cryptographically validate the full chain of public keys.
 Thus, it is not possible for us to generate fully-compatible `.ptau` files from 0077 or its immediate predecessors.

 We have a complete history of public keys up to 0058, and for the branch continuing from there with 0078.
 We will, from time to time, publish `.ptau` files from this branch.

+Note also that links referred to files in `ppot.blob.core.windows.net` bucket are no longer working.
+Some of these files are available on either IPFS or S3 high-availability, or S3 Glacier (available only by request).